How to Shrink File Size

 Video Bitrate

 Change the video bitrate to a lower value.
-Auto-Editor by default sets the video bitrate to 5M or 5 Megabytes.
-This is a very high bitrate so most video encoders will use a lower value, however, the encoder still might set a bitrate too high for your liking.
-You can set it manually based on the file size you expect.
+By default, the video bitrate is set to auto, which lets the encoder choose.
+The encoder might set a bitrate too high for your liking, so you can set it manually based on the file size you expect.

 auto-editor my-video.mp4 -b:v 230k